-- to take a proactive and self-reflective role in working and to develop professional relationships with others; - proactively to formulate ideas and hypotheses and to develop, implement and execute plans by which to evaluate these; - critically and creatively to evaluate current issues, research and advanced scholarship in the discipline. - Undertake a team research project and be able to plan, research, execute and analyse the results from an appropriate programme of work.
+- to demonstrate in-depth, but also broad-based and interdisciplinary, specialist knowledge and mastery of techniques relevant to Fluid Dynamics: to demonstrate a sophisticated understanding of concepts, information and techniques at the forefront of the discipline; - to exhibit mastery in the exercise of generic and subject-specific intellectual abilities including fundamental theory, mathematical modelling, numerical methods and experimental techniques; - to demonstrate a comprehensive understanding of techniques applicable to their own research or advanced scholarship; - to take a proactive and self-reflective role in working and to develop professional relationships with others; - proactively to formulate ideas and hypotheses and to develop, implement and execute plans by which to evaluate these; - critically and creatively to evaluate current issues, research and advanced scholarship in the discipline. - Undertake a team research project and be able to plan, research, execute and analyse the results from an appropriate programme of work.